LeakyAbstractions/result/README.md

 ## Benchmarks

-You may want to visualize the latest [Benchmark report][BENCHMARK].
+You may want to visualize the latest [benchmark report][BENCHMARK].

 ## Looking for Support?